 "I want you to assist Severus in watching over a new student that will be starting here this year.
-Have you heard the story about Harry Potter, the boy who lived?"
+Have you heard the story about Harry Potter, the Boy Who Lived?"

 Edward nodded.
-It was a famous wizard story about a baby boy who had somehow brought down a dark wizard known ominously as He-Who-Must-Not-Be-Named.
+It was a famous wizard story about a baby boy who had somehow brought down a dark wizard only known ominously as He-Who-Must-Not-Be-Named.
 Every staff member had been babbling about it for the past couple of weeks.
 Now he knew why.

 "Why do you want me spying on this boy?"
 Edward asked wearily.

 "Not spy, Edward," Dumbledore corrected.
 "I simply want you to keep an eye on the boy.
-Severus will be too busy at times to watch over him, but you, as a student teacher, would have no problem getting near the boy.
+Severus will be too busy at times to watch over him, but you, as a student teacher, would have no problem getting near him.
 You could even offer to tutor him if that's what it takes.
 He's destined for great things in this world and we cannot afford to lose him."

 Edward internally sighed.

 "Is Snape that incapable of looking out for the kid on his own?" he asked.